buzkall/teachable-reports-export/README.md

     sudo easy_install pip

-if pip install requests shows an error about urllib3 you can install it with

-    sudo easy_install requests

 After that you should copy the file called secrets_example.py, rename it as secrets.py and set your username, password and yout teachable custom domain